savoirfairelinux/building-inclusive-open-source-software/docs/C-IDE.md

 For every feature, every interface, every content that you are building, always ask yourself: is this element inclusive?
 Are there human characteristics that could prevent a user from understanding, interacting, or even feeling well with the provided content?

-Here is a *non-exhaustive* list of human characteristics to keep in mind in order to include as many people as possible:
+As seen in [🔭 Inclusive needs overview](B-INO.md), here is a *non-exhaustive* list of human characteristics to keep in mind in order to include as many people as possible:

 - Age
 - Culture